Admiral Rodney and St Leonard's

 About Us

-In 1972 the Wollaton Village Preservation Society was formed in the face of a threatened redevelopment of our historic village square, which happily was averted.
-Researching local history has become an important part of the Society's work and so in 2011 we changed our name to reflect this.
-Now we are known as the Wollaton Historical & Conservation Society (abbreviated to WHaCS) and often simply called "Wollaton Historical".
+The Wollaton Village Preservation Society was formed in 1972 in response to a proposed redevelopment of the historic village square, which was successfully averted.
+Researching and sharing local history became an increasingly important part of the Society’s work, and in 2011 the name was changed to reflect this.
+Today, we are the Wollaton Historical & Conservation Society (WHaCS), often referred to simply as “Wollaton Historical”.

-Over the years the Society has many achievements to celebrate.
-Notable highlights are the restoration of the 16th century Wollaton Dovecote and more recently the initiation of the project to restore the 18th century Wollaton Walled Garden, within Wollaton Park.
+The Society has many achievements to its name, including the restoration of the 16th-century Wollaton Dovecote and the initiation of the project to restore the 18th-century Wollaton Walled Garden within Wollaton Park.

 A red brick building from the exterior showing the glover or opening on the roof where the doves would have enteredWollaton Dovecote